DIY Double Door Dog House

 We bought a new home and moved in the summer of 2017 and this dog house came with us.
-The fact that the roof came off separate made moving it much easier.
+The fact that the roof came off separately made moving it much easier.

 Sixtoe went to live in doggie Heaven in late 2017.
 He lived a very long, about 17 years, and happy life.

-June of 2019 Orbit left us for doggie heaven.
+In June of 2019 Orbit left us for doggie heaven.
 He lived almost 18 people years and we have missed him terribly.
-In August of 2019 we adopted two puppies to fill the void in our hearts.
+In August 2019, we adopted two puppies to fill the void in our hearts.